Camille Prigent

 Camille Prigent (born 18 December 1997) is a French slalom canoeist who has competed at the international level since 2013.

-She won a gold medal in the K1 team event at the 2018 ICF Canoe Slalom World Championships in Rio de Janeiro.
-She also won five medals at the European Championships (2 golds, 2 silvers and 1 bronze).
+She won three medals at the ICF Canoe Slalom World Championships with one gold (K1 team: 2018) and two silvers (kayak cross: 2023, 2025).
+She also won 11 medals at the European Championships (5 golds, 4 silvers and 2 bronzes), including a gold in the K1 team event at the 2023 European Games in Kraków.

+Prigent won the overall World Cup title in kayak cross individual in 2025.

+She competed at the 2024 Summer Olympics in Paris, finishing 6th in the K1 event and 9th in kayak cross.

 Her father Jean-Yves is a former slalom canoeist and medalist from World Championships.
 Her older brother Yves is also a slalom canoeist and a medalist from World Championships.
+Her cousin Lily Ramonatxo is a successful rhythmic gymnast.